alejandroqh/sudo39/README.md

 # sudo39

-sudo39 is a Rust MCP server built with TurboMCP.
+sudo39 is a small MCP server built with [TurboMCP](https://github.com/Epistates/turbomcp).
 Its primary tool is:

 > **WARNING:** With great power comes great responsibility.
 This server grants elevated OS privileges to AI agents.
 Misconfiguration can allow arbitrary root-level execution.
 Read the full Elevation Model section before deploying.